Sjoshi-TYCS/SICP-Python/README.md

 # SICP-Python
-Snippets, Notes, and Stack Overflow references, related to the material in the book 'Structure and Implementation of Computer Programs in Python'
+Snippets, Notes, and Stack Overflow references, related to the material in the book 'Structure and Implementation of Computer Programs in Python'.
+This book is derived from the classic textbook Structure and Interpretation of Computer Programs by Abelson, Sussman, and Sussman.
+John Denero originally modified if for Python for the Fall 2011 semester.
+It is licensed under the Creative Commons Attribution-ShareAlike 3.0 license.

 Reference to the book - [SICP in Python](http://www-inst.eecs.berkeley.edu/~cs61a/sp12/book/) and related course - [Standford CS61A computer science course](http://www-inst.eecs.berkeley.edu/~cs61a/sp12/)